zevilz/zImageOptimizer/README.md

 **Install MozJPEG**

-Notice: making rpm package not working on CentOS 7+, older version of MozGPEG allready installed in first step.
+Notice: making rpm package not working on CentOS 7+, older version of MozJPEG allready installed in first step.
 Install from sources if you want to install new version.

 ```bash
 git clone https://github.com/mozilla/mozjpeg.git